marcinja/go-testdb/README.md

 Currently it is specifically catered to the output of `make test-vlong` of Sia, but wouldn't take much effort to use with other Golang projects.
 #### TODO
-+ Add basic CLI.
-+ Add a config file that for the database config, filepaths, choice of directory, etc.
 + Add ability to query databases.

 #### Table Setup